Perfect Stranger (film)

-Perfect Stranger is a 2007 American neo-noir psychological thriller film, directed by James Foley, and starring Halle Berry and Bruce Willis.
+Perfect Stranger is a 2007 American psychological thriller film, directed by James Foley, and starring Halle Berry and Bruce Willis.
 It was produced by Revolution Studios for Columbia Pictures, who released the film on April 13, 2007.
-The film was panned by critics, with the critical consensus highlighting the film's twist ending, and grossed $73.5 million against its $60 million budget, making it a box office bomb.
+The film was panned by critics, with its twist ending being the most criticized, and underperformed at the box office, grossing $73.5 million on a $60 million budget.